vesuxyz/docs/blog/2025-06-25-re7-tbtc-pool/index.md

 tBTC, issued by Threshold Network, is one of the most proven trust-minimized Bitcoin assets.
 It’s backed 1:1 by native BTC and secured by a decentralized network of signers.
 No centralized custody.
 No wrapped-token shortcuts.

 Now’s the time to start using your BTC, not just holding it.
-Starknet makes it easy with fast transactions, ultra-low fees, and top-tier UX through multicalls and account abstraction.
+Starknet makes it easy with fast transactions, ultra-low fees, and top-tier UX thanks to multicalls and account abstraction.

 BTCfi is just getting started.
 More assets and rewards coming soon.